Skip to navigation Skip to main content

 ---

-permalink: "this-is-a-new-path/subdirectory/testing/"
+permalink: this-is-a-new-path/subdirectory/testing/

 ---

-The above is functionally equivalent to:
+The above is the same as:

 Syntax YAML Front Matter